tlgs/the-code-book/README.md

 ## Development notes

-Install and setup project with `pip install -e .[dev]` and `pre-commit install`.
+- install and setup project with `pip install -e .[dev]` and `pre-commit install`
-Run tests with `coverage run` and inspect results with `coverage report`.
+- run tests with `coverage run` and inspect results with `coverage report`
-Generate documentation with `pdoc -o docs --no-search codebook`.
+- generate documentation with `pdoc -o docs --no-search codebook`

 ## Disclaimer